edumserrano/csharp-functional/Docs/source/extensions.rst

 			.OnSuccessToResultWithValueAndError(id => new PlaylistId(id));
 	}

 In this example we start by creating a result with the From method.
-The From method will chech if the variable playlistId is positive and if it is then creates an ok Result<int,PlaylistIdError> with its property Value evaluating to the value of playlistId; if playlistId is negative it creates a fail Result<int,PlaylistIdError> with the Error property evaluating to PlaylistIdError.CanNotBeNegative.
+The From method will check if the variable playlistId is positive and if it is then creates an ok Result<int,PlaylistIdError> with its property Value evaluating to the value of playlistId; if playlistId is negative it creates a fail Result<int,PlaylistIdError> with the Error property evaluating to PlaylistIdError.CanNotBeNegative.

 After the call to OnSuccessToResultWithValueAndError will only execute if the result is a an ok result.
 If it is an ok result the onSuccess function is executed wand creates an ok Result<PlaylistId,PlaylistIdError> with an instance of PlaylistId in its Value property; if it is a fail result the  onSuccess function is not executed and a fail Result<PlaylistId,PlaylistIdError> is created and the error from the previous result is propagated, which means the property Error evaluates to PlaylistIdError.CanNotBeNegative.